Monday, March 15, 2010

 Todd Rundgren 2: Runt

 The cover reads simply Runt, lending the listener to believe that’s either the name of the skinny long-haired kid on the cover or the name of the band on most of the cuts.
-The album is definitively the work of Todd Rundgren, who’d cut his teeth in the psychedelic garage band Nazz, and who’d already produced one album by The Band.
+The album is definitively the work of Todd Rundgren, fresh outta the Nazz, and who’d already produced one album by The Band.
 While Levon Helm and Rick Danko appear on one track, the bulk of the remainder is handled by the rhythm section of Tony and Hunt Sales (both sons of Soupy, and destined to play with both Iggy Pop and David Bowie one day) and Todd himself, on guitars, keyboards, vocals, and even sax.

-No stranger to the arithmetic of the album side, Todd loads the first half of the album with straightforward melodic songs, from bluesy guitar parts to pop confections like “We Gotta Get You A Woman” and “Believe In Me”.
-“Once Burned”, that one song with Rick and Levon, is unfortunately derailed by a jokey soul vocal; before long he’d learn how to perform such material without trying to be funny.
+No stranger to the arithmetic of the album side, Todd loads the first half of the album with straightforward melodic songs, from bluesy guitar parts on “Broke Down And Busted” and “Who’s That Man” to sensitive pop confections like “We Gotta Get You A Woman” and “Believe In Me”.
+“Once Burned”, that one song with Rick and Levon, is slightly derailed by a jokey soul vocal that’s more silly than parodic; before long he’d learn how to perform such material without trying to be funny.
+“Devil’s Bite” blends a few intriguing styles that would be hallmarks of his future work.

 Todd Rundgren Runt (1970)—3